Thomas Jefferson Randolph: Planter and Jefferson's executor

 His mother withheld Sally Hemings from the auction and gave her "her time," which informally allowed her to live freely in Charlottesville, Virginia with her two younger sons.

 Jefferson had formally freed Madison and Eston in his will, after allowing their older sister and their older brother to "run away" in 1822.
 Then Mrs. Martha Randolph left Monticello after the furnishing auction and eventually went to live in Boston with her daughter (this Randolph's sister), only to return to Virginia to reconcile with her husband and attend his deathbed at Monticello in 1828.
 News about her penniless state at age 60 led the South Carolina and Louisiana legislatures to each present her with $10,000.
 She would live with Randolph and other children at various times before her own death in 1836 and burial at Monticello.

-In the 1850 federal census, Randolph owned 46 enslaved people in Albemarle county, ranging from 79- and 70-year-old women and a 75-year-old man to a 9-year-old boy and girls aged 5, 3 and one year old.
-In the 1860 federal census, Randolph owned 1 three-year-old girl who lived with 28 slaves owned by his son Thomas Jefferson Randolph Jr. in Frederickville in Albemarle County, and 34 slaves who lived with him (16 of them 5 years old or younger).
+In the 1850 federal census, Randolph owned 46 enslaved people in Albemarle county, ranging from 79- and 70-year-old women and a 75-year-old man to a nine-year-old boy and girls aged five, three and one year old.
+Randolph repaired his fortunes in the 1850s, when he used the people he enslaved to build sections of the Virginia Central Railroad.
+All told Randolph used 32 enslaved people to build two stretches of railbed.
+In the 1860 federal census, Randolph owned one 3-year-old girl who lived with 28 slaves owned by his son Thomas Jefferson Randolph Jr. in Frederickville in Albemarle County, and 34 slaves who lived with him (16 of them 5 years old or younger).

 Political career

 Albemarle County voters elected Thomas Randolph as one of their delegates (part-time) to the Virginia House of Delegates multiple times, but also refused to elect him multiple times, instead often electing Valentine W. Southall, who would eventually rise to become speaker of that historic legislative body.
 During several of Thomas Randolph's legislative terms, he often served alongside Alexander Rives, younger brother of William C. Rives, who was this Randolph's friend since their school days and who had frequently visited Monticello and built his plantation home Castle Hill nearby after marrying a daughter of Thomas Walker who owned that plantation.

 After Nat Turner's slave rebellion of 1831, Randolph introduced a post nati emancipation plan in the Virginia House of Delegates.
 This would have provided for gradual emancipation of children born into slavery after July 3, 1840, requiring that they serve an apprenticeship, then leave the state upon coming of age.
 It was defeated 73 to 58.
+By 1850, however, Randolph had largely dispensed with his grandfather's commitment to eliminating slavery from Virginia, and actively adopted a proslavery ideology.